 Dean: Laura Kingsford

-Associate Dean for Curriculum and Instruction: Henry C. Fung
+Associate Dean for Student Support: Henry C. Fung

 Associate Dean for Research and External Support: Kevin M. Kelley

 Associate Dean for Academic Programs, Evaluation, and Advising: Krzysztof Slowinski